drts01/notes/stackedit/Code School.md

 # Introduction

 ## Why learn to code?
-Coding is a basic literacy in the digital age, and it is important to understand and be able to work with and understand the technology around them.
-Coding helps children with communication, creativity, math,writing, and confidence.
+Coding is a basic literacy in the digital age, and it is important to understand and be able to work with and understand the technology.
+Coding helps with communication, creativity, math,writing, and confidence.

 ### What is code?
 Code is a written set of instructions that tells the computer what to do.